A Blended Learning Environment

-The Math Zone uses a mentored, self-paced, and adaptive learning environment for teaching MATH 1103 Fundamental Mathematics, MATH 1109 College Algebra, and MATH 1115 Pre-Calculus.
+The Math Zone uses a mentored and adaptive learning environment for teaching MATH 1103 Fundamental Mathematics, MATH 1108 College Math, MATH1110 College Algebra, and MATH 1115 Pre-Calculus.

 - Mentored means that you have tutors assisting you with learning, that you can ask questions, and get help.

 The most important part in all of this is learning personal responsibility.
 Indeed, this is part of what we teach.
 Unlike high school, the Math Zone requires that each student become directly engaged in their own learning.
 Students learn to take charge of the time they spend studying.
-We are here to help, but we cannot do it for you.
-However, we will follow up with you if you are not meeting your obligations for studying in the Math Zone.
+We are here to help.
+Your instructors and Math Zone Staff will follow up with you if you are not meeting your obligation.
+This is a united effort.

 Each Math Zone class is designed to turn out students who have demonstrated proficiency in mathematics.
 We want to level the playing field for students so that they can fully succeed in any upper level math class they need to take.
 Acquiring math competency is an essential part of student success at UNH.